polymer-substrate/ssi-js/README.md

 This repository contains a tiny, universal client for interacting with [TBD's SSI Service](https://github.com/TBD54566975/ssi-service).

 ## Installation
-Since this SDK is still in early stages, we haven't yet published to npm.
-Until then, we suggest using [`npm link`](https://docs.npmjs.com/cli/v8/commands/npm-link) to use this SDK in your own project.
+Since this client is still in early stages, we haven't yet published to npm.
+Until then, we suggest using [`npm link`](https://docs.npmjs.com/cli/v8/commands/npm-link) to use this in your own project.
 Steps:

 ```bash
 # clone this repo somewhere